aolney/ct-modular-book/docs/03-harmonic-sounds.md

 What about a stick hitting an empty glass?

 A common property of musical instruments is that they make tones rather than noise.^[Inharmonic sounds involving noise will be discussed in the next chapter.]
-Tones are created by waves reflecting in the instrument to create standing waves, and these standing waves act like a filter to get rid of noise.
+Tones are created by waves reflecting in the instrument to create standing waves and get rid of noise.
 Standing waves are fairly similar and straightforward in [strings and pipes](http://www.phys.unsw.edu.au/jw/basics.html) compared to the [complexities in drums and cymbals](http://www.ness.music.ed.ac.uk/archives/systems/3d-embeddings), but since the principle is the same everywhere, we'll limit our discussion to strings, where the waves are easily visible.

 Standing waves are created when two waves moving in opposite directions interfere with each other to create a new wave that appears to remain in place (i.e. it "stands" rather than moves).